Language-Guided Invariance Probing of Vision-Language Models: Language-Guided Invariance Probing

-and short markers such as ``in this picture'' or ``in the scene''.
-These operations keep the content words of $c$ intact and mainly vary stylistic context.
-We deduplicate outputs, discard extremely short strings and cap the number of paraphrases per caption at $K_{\text{same}}$.
+\paragraph{\textbf{Filtering and constraints}} All generated captions are (i) stripped and deduplicated by exact string match, (ii) removed if identical to the original caption, and (iii) required to exceed a minimum character length.
+We cap paraphrases and flips per caption by $K_{\text{same}}$ and $K_{\text{diff}}$, respectively.
+For flips, we apply \emph{at most one} lexical substitution per caption to isolate single-attribute changes.

+\paragraph{\textbf{Token matching for flips}} A flip is generated only when a caption contains a vocabulary token matched with a word-boundary regular expression (e.g., \texttt{\textbackslash bdog\textbackslash b}); we replace the first match with a randomly sampled alternative from the same vocabulary (excluding the original token) and label the flip by type (\textit{object}, \textit{color}, \textit{number}).
+Consequently, flip coverage varies by type depending on token occurrences in MS~COCO captions.

+\paragraph{\textbf{Combined perturbations}} To model realistic prompt variation, we additionally evaluate \emph{combined} perturbations by composing paraphrase and flip operations: we first paraphrase $c\!\rightarrow\!c'$ and then apply a semantic flip on $c'$ (with the flip type retained).

+\paragraph{\textbf{Paraphrases}} For each base caption $c$, we generate paraphrases by applying lightweight wrappers and prefixes (e.g., \texttt{``a photo of \{c\}''}, \texttt{``In this image, \{c\}''}), followed by deduplication and a per-caption cap $K_{\text{same}}$.
+To capture more realistic linguistic variation, we additionally generate \emph{advanced paraphrases} that introduce syntactic and lexical changes while preserving meaning, including passive-voice rewrites, synonym substitutions of non-critical modifiers, and minor structural edits (e.g., clause re-ordering).
+We stratify paraphrases into \textit{simple} and \textit{advanced} subsets and report invariance on each.

-\paragraph{\textbf{Semantic flips}} To construct semantic flips we apply targeted lexical substitutions that change one attribute at a time.
-We maintain small vocabularies of frequent COCO nouns (for object category flips), color words (for color flips) and number words (for count flips).
-When a caption $c$ contains one of these tokens, we substitute it with another token from the same list, for example turning ``a brown dog laying on the ground'' into ``a brown person laying on the ground'' or ``two people standing in a room'' into ``five people standing in a room''.
-We perform at most one substitution per flip, detect matches with regular expressions, discard edits that collapse to the original caption and deduplicate outputs.
-For each $c$ we obtain up to $K_{\text{diff}}$ flipped captions and record their type, yielding disjoint subsets
+\paragraph{\textbf{Semantic flips}} We generate semantic flips via a single targeted lexical substitution that changes one attribute at a time.
+Using small vocabularies of frequent MS~COCO nouns, color words, and number words, we replace a matched token with another token from the same list (regex match; one substitution per flip), remove duplicates, and cap the number of flips per caption at $K_{\text{diff}}$.
+Each flip is labeled by type, yielding $\mathcal{F}_{\text{obj}}(I,c)$, $\mathcal{F}_{\text{col}}(I,c)$, and $\mathcal{F}_{\text{num}}(I,c)$.